❮ Back

 Agencies will develop equitable, transparent, and transferrable career development pathways that promote career growth and agency mission delivery.

 Agencies are exploring opportunities to address challenges with career development and cultivate a senior leadership corps, including the Senior Executive Service (SES), that has the skills necessary for current and future needs and reflects the diversity of our country.
-OPM, with agency support and engagement, will pilot tools to make talent development options within the Federal Government more transparent and accessible and to support existing Federal employees in identifying the skills necessary to grow in their careers.
+OPM, with agency support and engagement, will pilot tools to make talent development options within the Federal Government more transparent and accessible and to support existing federal employees in identifying the skills necessary to grow in their careers.
 This aims to support attracting, retaining, and growing the skills needed to support agency mission delivery.
 Lessons learned from implementation of Executive Order 13714 on Strengthening the Senior Executive Service are informing this effort.

 Goal 2.3